 Credit Sesame is a credit monitoring service offering a free credit score without having to enter a credit card.
 Here’s our complete Credit Sesame review.

 Did you know that consumers used to be unable to access their credit score without paying?
 Most credit monitoring services would offer a free trial, but they’d charge as soon as that trial expired.
 If you forgot to cancel, you’d get hit with a (sometimes hefty!) fee.
 Now, though, consumers have lots of options for getting their credit score for free.
 One of those options is by signing up for Credit Sesame.

-Experian is one of the three major credit bureaus.
-Included in your free credit score with Credit Sesame is a credit profile which breaks down why you have the score you do.
-No full credit report is included with this offer and the folks at Credit Sesame won’t try to sell you one, so if you need your once a year free copy, visit www.AnnualCreditReport.com (which is what they recommend too).
+Credit Sesame gives you access to a credit score based on your TransUnion credit report.
+TransUnion is one of the three major credit bureaus.
+Included in your free credit score with Credit Sesame is a credit profile, which breaks down why you have the score you do.
+Credit Sesame does not include your full credit report with this offer, but they’ll try to sell you one for $9.99.
+If you need your credit report, though, you can get a free copy once a year from www.AnnualCreditReport.com.

 Opening up a Credit Sesame account provides you access to a few different areas to the site.
 Each one requires a little bit of information about your financial status, which then leads to a set of goals or recommendations from Credit Sesame.

 Credit Sesame went through an extensive site redesign a few years ago, so their interface is as developed as Credit Karma or Quizzle (you can check out these options in our review of How To Get Your Credit Score without a Credit Card).
 They were able to do this while keeping the advertising to a minimum.